-Under Brian Greenberg’s Direction, Mercedes-Benz Stadium Seats Are Installed with Precision and Pride
+Under Brian Greenberg’s Direction, Mercedes-Benz Stadium Seats Were Installed with Precision and Pride

-Not that he’ll be so engaged in the competition on the field.
-It’s the areas around that playing surface – the ones that hold the tens of thousands of seats he helped install – that will interest him more.
+Not that he’s so engaged with every competition or performance.
+It’s the areas around and above the floor – the ones that hold the tens of thousands of seats he helped install – that interest him more.

-Brian, a 2016 graduate of Construction Ready at Westside Works, is a foreman with Florida-based Seating Installation Group (SIG), which is outfitting the 70,000-seat venue.
-At 21 inches wide – 2 inches wider than the seats in the neighboring Georgia Dome – the seats in Mercedes-Benz Stadium will be one of many fan-friendly amenities fans of Atlanta United and the Atlanta Falcons will appreciate.
+Brian, a 2016 graduate of Construction Ready at Westside Works, is a foreman with Florida-based Seating Installation Group (SIG), which outfitted the 70,000-seat venue.
+At 21 inches wide – 2 inches wider than the seats in the neighboring Georgia Dome – the seats in Mercedes-Benz Stadium are one of many fan-friendly amenities fans of Atlanta United and the Atlanta Falcons appreciate.

 “I take pride in it because Atlanta is my second home and it’s a beautiful stadium,” Brian says.
 “I’m out there trying to make things look as good as they can.”

 Brian moved to Atlanta from his native New York as a 21-year-old in 2009.
 He earned an Associate degree from American InterContinental University and planned to continue his education, but got sidetracked by marriage and a series of workplaces ranging from a group home to a poultry plant.

 Neither the marriage nor those jobs worked out, and Brian was working at a Lowe’s home improvement store when he learned about Westside Works.
 A friend had gone through the program and recommended he give it a try.